code-lab-org/nost-tools/docs/source/learning_resources/installation.rst

 **Important:** NOS-T requires an event broker to function.
 To get started:

 1. Set up a local RabbitMQ broker: :ref:`localBroker` guide.
 Alternatively, you can use a cloud-based broker by checking in with the NOS-T operator.
-2. Verify your installation by testing the publisher-subscriber example: :ref:`publisher_subscriber_example`
+2. Verify your installation by testing the publisher-subscriber example: :ref:`publisher_consumer_example`

 These steps will ensure your environment is correctly configured and ready for developing with NOS-T.